How do you conduct a sale of a business by sharing documents without compromising integrity or breaching confidentiality?

 Preparing Your Business for Sale

-Let’s start by saying that if you’re even thinking of selling your business, you should begin to gather the information that will be requested by the potential buyers.
+Let’s start by saying that if you’re even thinking of selling your business, you should begin to gather the information that the potential buyers will request.
 You could be humming along with a successful business when a seasoned industry veteran inquires.
 Without any preparation, you hopefully will have at the ready a list of repairs you’ve made, your current books, and a ballpark asking price.
 But a legitimate inquiry from a serious buyer will require much more.

-For example, he or she may want to know about the demographics of your customers, the average daily sales, the average size of orders, and a list of long-term contracts.
+For example, buyers may want to know about the demographics of your customers, the average daily sales, the average size of orders, and a list of long-term contracts.
 If you’re going to consider an offer, you need to be prepared with this kind of information.
-If you don’t have a way of producing the data quickly, that buyer may be down the road and making an offer to your competitor.
+If you can’t produce the data quickly, that buyer may be down the road and make an offer to your competitor.
 It can be hard to understand the degree of fervor and intensity with which a potential buyer may scrutinize your company.
 An experienced buyer may know things about your business that you don’t, putting you at a disadvantage in the sales negotiations.
 Don’t let that happen: work with an experienced business broker who can help you gather information and organize your financial data.

-First things first: make certain that you have your books in order.
+First things first: make sure that you have your books in order.
 Failing to provide accurate financial statements for your business promptly can result in the quick disintegration of a buyer’s interest.

-Additionally, make sure to have these types of information available before you think about positioning your business for sale:
+Additionally, make sure to have these documents available before you think about positioning your business for sale:

 - A recent commercial property appraisal or your lease agreement.

-You should be prepared to provide other information, as well.
-This will be especially true during the due diligence phase.
+You should also be prepared to provide other information, especially during the due diligence phase.
 This may include items such as your insurance policies, employment agreements, customer contracts, intellectual property, equipment leases, and monthly bank statements.
-In addition, make your business visually attractive to potential buyers by making any needed cosmetic improvements, eliminating outdated inventory, and checking your equipment for any problems.
+In addition, make your business visually attractive to potential buyers by making any needed cosmetic improvements, eliminating outdated inventory, and checking your equipment for problems.

-Meet with an experienced business advisor and broker in California to help you get organized and set a sales strategy in motion.
+Meet with an experienced business advisor and broker in California to help you organize and implement a sales strategy.

 Qualifying Your Potential Buyers

-Once you’ve assembled all of this financial information about your business, you don’t want to waste time and energy on a buyer who won’t be able to close the sale.
+Once you assemble all of this financial information about your business, you don’t want to waste time and energy on a buyer who won’t be able to close the sale.
 Serious buyers will sign a confidentiality agreement before you provide them with anything more than a generic profile of your business.
-In addition, it would be nice to exchange information, so that you have some sense of the type of individual or company that’s considering the purchase.
+In addition, it would be nice to exchange information so that you have some sense of the type of individual or company that’s considering the purchase.

-- Their anticipated timeline to complete the sale; and
+- Their anticipated timeline to complete the sale.

 - Their reasons for their interest in your company.